gdbooks/3DCollisions/Chapter1/sphere.md

 ### Sample / Unit Test

+You can [Download](../Samples/CollisionSphere.rar) the samples for this chapter to see if your result looks like the unit test.

 This sample is short and simple, it makes a new sphere at origin, configures some render settings and draws the sphere.
 There is an image of what it's supposed to look like after the code.

 ```cs